-What's all the fuss about?
-Pilates seems to have burst on the scene out of nowhere in the last 10 years.
-After decades as the workout of the elite, Pilates has entered the fitness mainstream.
-What’s the fascinating story behind how Pilates began, and why the recent “overnight success”?
-Here's a brief look at its history.
+What’s all the fuss about?
+After decades as the workout of the elite, Pilates has entered the fitness mainstream about a decade ago and has been going strong ever since.
+What’s the fascinating story behind how Pilates started?
+Here’s a brief look at its history.

 After his release, Joe returned to Germany.
 His exercise method gained favor in the dance community, primarily through Rudolf von Laban, who created the form of dance notation most widely used today.
 Hanya Holm adopted many of Joe’s exercises for her modern dance curriculum, and they are still part of the “Holm Technique.”
 When German officials asked Joe to teach his fitness system to the army, he decided to leave Germany for good.

 In 1926, Joe emigrated to the United States.
-During the voyage he met Clara, whom he later married.
+During the voyage he met Clara Zeuner, whom he later married (many people don’t know that Clara was Joe’s third wife).
 Joe and Clara opened a fitness studio in New York, sharing an address with the New York City Ballet.

 By the early 1960s, Joe and Clara could count among their clients many New York dancers.
 George Balanchine studied “at Joe’s,” as he called it, and also invited Pilates to instruct his young ballerinas at the New York City Ballet.